mynikzad/esp32-iot-mqtt-ota/README.md

 - Modular firmware structure
 - Task-based design using FreeRTOS
 - Sensor management with enable/disable control
+- Commands are decoupled using a message queue to avoid blocking system tasks

+---
+The firmware is designed to remain responsive even during network interruptions or OTA operations.
 ---
 ## High-Level Flow

 1. ESP32 boots and initializes system components